google/angle/src/tests/perf_tests/README.md

 * `--calibration`: Prints the number of steps a test runs in a fixed time.
 Used by `perf_test_runner.py`.
 * `--steps-per-trial x`: Fixed number of steps to run for each test trial.
 * `--max-steps-performed x`: Upper maximum on total number of steps for the entire test run.
-* `--screenshot-dir dir`: Directory to store test screenshots.
-Implies `--save-screenshots`.
-On Android this directory is on device, not local (see also `--render-test-output-dir`).
-Only implemented in `TracePerfTest`.
-* `--save-screenshots`: Save screenshots.
-Only implemented in `TracePerfTest`.
-* `--screenshot-frame <frame>`: Which frame to capture a screenshot of.
-Defaults to first frame (1).
-Only implemented in `TracePerfTest`.
 * `--render-test-output-dir=dir`: Directory to store test artifacts (including screenshots but unlike `--screenshot-dir`, `dir` here is always a local directory regardless of platform and `--save-screenshots` isn't implied).
 * `--verbose`: Print extra timing information.
 * `--warmup-trials x`: Number of times to warm up the test before starting timing.
 Defaults to 3.